 PHYSICAL PREREQS Sprint + Olympic Distance: Can swim 100 yards (four lengths or two laps) without hanging on the wall or touching the bottom of the pool.
 It doesn’t have to be pretty, and you don’t have to have your head in the water the whole time.

-Ideally, you complete a Sprint Tri before an Olympic Tri, but that’s the best-case scenario.
+Ideally, you complete a Half Ironman before an Ironman, but that’s the best-case scenario.

 MANDATORY GEAR —Goggles: Be sure they suction tightly to minimize leakage